How to Take Care of Your Oriental Rug

 What should you do in case of a spill?
 Please refer to our helpful chart which contains advice on treating over twenty-five different substances.
-Just click on the corresponding spill to see the recommended treatment procedure.
+Just check the corresponding spill to see the recommended treatment procedure.

 Helpful Suggestions for the Care of your Oriental Rug

 How often should I clean my oriental rug?